czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 Research doesn’t just end with your business, products and consumers.
 You should also be aware of your competitors.

 What sort of content are they producing on their blogs and website?

-And how much traffic are they generating from that content?
+How much traffic are they generating from that content?

 You can use SEMRush to see where your competitors are getting their backlinks from and what keywords they are ranking for.